Liver Cancer on the Rise

 An estimated 2.5 million Americans are living with the hepatitis C virus—the leading cause of liver cancer, however most do not know they are infected.
 Many people can live with hepatitis C for decades without any symptoms, and if left untreated, hepatitis C can lead to liver damage, cirrhosis and even liver cancer.
 A simple blood test is the only way to know if you have hepatitis C.

 Who should get tested?

-People born between 1945 and 1965, often referred to as baby boomers, are five times more likely to have hepatitis C than other adults.
-The Centers for Disease Control and Prevention (CDC) recommends all baby boomers get tested.
-Moncrief Cancer Institute provides free testing for hepatitis C to those who qualify, which only takes a few minutes.
+People born between 1945 and 1965, often referred to as Baby Boomers, are five times more likely to have hepatitis C than other adults.
+The Centers for Disease Control and Prevention (CDC) recommends all Baby Boomers get tested.
+Moncrief Cancer Institute provides free testing for hepatitis C to those who qualify, and it only takes a few minutes.

 Screening and Treatment

 Hepatitis C is now curable, and while there is no vaccine to prevent hepatitis C, there are very effective medications to treat it.
 Screening and treatment for hepatitis C significantly reduces the risk of liver cancer and death.
 According to the CDC, cures of hepatitis C are associated with a 75 percent reduced risk of liver cancer.

 Get tested.
 It could save your life.
 Call 800.405.7739 to schedule an appointment.